DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Perceptual dataset collection

 \subsection{Generating images with varied distortions}

-We leverage Stable Diffusion~\cite{rombach2022high}, which generates diverse and high-quality images that adhere to a given text prompt.
-We sample images with a prompt of the same category, using the structure \texttt{"An image of a <category>"}.
-The \texttt{<category>} is drawn from image labels in popular datasets -- ImageNet \cite{deng2009imagenet}, CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, Oxford 102 Flower \cite{nilsback2008automated}, Food-101 \cite{bossard2014food}, and SUN397 \cite{xiao2010sun}.
+We leverage Stable Diffusion v1.4 ~\cite{rombach2022high}, which generates diverse and high-quality images that adhere to a given text prompt.
+We sample images with a prompt of the same category, using the structure \texttt{``An image of a <category>''}.
+The \texttt{<category>} is drawn from image labels in popular datasets: ImageNet \cite{deng2009imagenet}, CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, Oxford 102 Flower \cite{nilsback2008automated}, Food-101 \cite{bossard2014food}, and SUN397 \cite{xiao2010sun}.
 While the ImageNet labels make up $\sim\!55\%$ of the categories, the superset of categories across these datasets encompass a wide range of objects and scenes.

-As illustrated in Fig.\ref{fig:teaser}, the resulting images display mid-level variations, such as pose, perspective, and shape, falling in between pixel/patch-based distortions and categorical differences.
+As illustrated in Figure \ref{fig:teaser}, the resulting images display mid-level variations, such as pose, perspective, and shape, falling in-between pixel/patch-based distortions and categorical differences.
 Additional triplets and the full list of categories are in the Supplementary Materials (SM).
 We generate an initial set of 100,000 image triplets, which are later filtered during the labeling process.
 Each triplet consists of a reference image and two ``distortions'', generated from the same prompt.